Photo by AJ Canaria

 The history and stories grew from there.
 Like how half of Romania’s national women’s crew deserted their team and country at the 2001 Windermere Cup to hide in Seattle and defect to new lives in America.
 Or the Lithuanian rower Kestas Serevia who escaped Soviet occupation in his native Lithuania to row for Washington, eventually making the U.S. his permanent home.
 There’s also the story of Croatian Ante Kusurin who left behind his country during its war with Serbia to row for the UW, and his adjustment to rowing alongside Serbian teammates.
 And in what is still considered the biggest upset in Windermere Cup history, the year the Australian Olympic veterans came to Seattle, partying the week away before an epic loss to the Washington men.

 This book is for and about those athletes, the colorful characters and brilliant people the Windermere Cup has featured every first Saturday in May since 1987.
-Through interviews, original documents and pages upon pages of breathtaking photographs, Bell captures this event’s 30 remarkable years, its spirit and its soul.
+Through interviews, original documents and pages upon pages of breathtaking photographs, Bell captures this event’s history, spirit, and soul.